jbittel/django-multimedia/README.rst

 Your installed apps should look something like this::

    INSTALLED_APPS = (
-       'django.contrib.auth',
-       'django.contrib.contenttypes',
-       'django.contrib.sessions',
-       'django.contrib.sites',
-       'django.contrib.messages',
-       'django.contrib.admin',
-       'djcelery',
-       'filer',
+       # ...existing apps...
        'multimedia',
-       'appmedia',
-       'easy_thumbnails',
    )

 Next, you'll need to configure your settings.
 See **configuration** below.

-Please refer to the documentation for each dependency on instructions on how to install them.
+Please refer to the documentation for each dependency on instructions on how to install and configure them.

 Configuration
 -------------